Curiosity and Meaning: Using Arts in Teaching

 As educators, we already know we learn from our students.
 In the digital age, this is doubly apparent.
 Many of our students come to schools with new literacies practices we haven’t adopted yet for ourselves.
 By being co-learners with students, we can create classrooms where collaboration, exploration, problem solving and creativity are valued.

 Q: What advice would you give teachers who want to incorporate the arts into education?

 A: The first is not to see the arts as simply “fun” ways of learning – although they certainly can be – but rather as research-backed pedagogical practices that provide students with means to access the curriculum and build their knowledge.
 At a practical level, I would recommend careful planning and adequate time.
 Students of any age need time to explore artistic forms of expression.
 They need to experiment, to see what the medium is capable of, to see what they’re capable of with the medium.

 Often, we’re so concerned with covering content that we don’t give students the opportunities they need to sink into a medium or method of inquiry.
 That said, time isn’t enough.
 Teachers need to structure that time thoughtfully.
 Students will be most successful if teachers break the exploration into smaller segments and then consider how to support students as they build those smaller pieces into the whole.

-This story was originally published in the Spring/Summer 2014 issue of IN the College of Education, the college’s alumni magazine.
+This story was originally published in the Spring/Summer 2014 issue of IN the College of Education & Human Development, the college’s alumni magazine.